8manos/wc-variations-radio-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.0 =
+* Full compatibility with WooCommerce 2.4.
+* Variations are called via AJAX when there are many variations.
+* Changed version requirements: At least WordPress 4.1 and WooCommerce 2.4.

 = 1.0.3 =
 * Now works with woocommerce_variation_is_active filter.